 Art critic Robert Hughes described Aboriginal Art as the “last great art movement of the 20th Century” and can be likened to other ground-breaking art movements such as the impressionists in Paris in the late 19th Century.
-Unlike art movements of the past, Aboriginal art shows no signs of abating in the 21st Century.
+However, unlike art movements of the past, the growth of Aboriginal art shows no signs of abating in the 21st Century.

 Aboriginal art is incredibly captivating, expressive and much more than just dots!